curiouslychris/smooch-docs/pages/guide/wechat.md

 Once your account has been verified, go to the [integration page](https://app.smooch.io/integrations/wechat), connect the integration, and follow these steps.

+1. In the [WeChat dashboard](https://mp.weixin.qq.com/), go to the "Basic Configuration | 基本配置" page below the Develop section and add the following IP addresses to the whitelist separated by new lines.

+    * 34.224.190.28
+    * 52.6.201.31
+    * 52.0.232.16

-1. In the WeChat dashboard, go to the “Basic Configuration | 基本配置” page below the Develop section and enter your App ID and App Secret on the Smooch integration page.
+2. In the WeChat dashboard, copy and paste your App ID and App Secret on the Smooch integration page.

-2. In the WeChat dashboard, click on “Modify Configuration | 修改配置” below Basic Configuration, then copy the Webhook URL and Token from the Smooch integration page and paste it there.
+3. In the WeChat dashboard, click on "Modify Configuration | 修改配置" below Basic Configuration, then copy the Webhook URL and Token from the Smooch integration page and paste it there.

-3. After saving your settings, click on Connect to WeChat to complete the integration.
+4. After saving your settings, click on Connect to WeChat to complete the integration.

 ### Safe Mode